RusticiSoftware/TinCanPHP/README.md

 ### Testing

-Tests are implemented using PHPUnit.
-Configure the LRS endpoint and credentials by copying the `tests/Config.php.template` to `tests/Config.php` then setting the values for your LRS.
+Tests are implemented using the latest stable version of PHPUnit.
+It will be installed when using Composer.
+Configure the LRS endpoint and credentials by copying the `tests/config/config.dist.php` to `tests/config/config.php` then setting the values for your LRS.

 Once configured run:

 ```
-phpunit tests
+vendor/bin/phpunit
 ```

 ### API Doc Generation